 Although I was nervous and very sceptical about how using needles could make me feel better, I was also desperate to stop the migraines from occurring.
 This is where my life turned around; not only did the acupuncture help bring my body back into balance, the acupuncturist helped me to understand that I was never listening to what my body needed.
 I had been too focussed on trying to be a good mum, wife and housewife, and that my basic need of resting or taking time out was never addressed.
 I learnt to listen to the signs my body was giving me; sometimes it was food related and other times it was rest, but it always started with tingling in the upper gum above my front teeth.

 It is 20 years since I experienced acupuncture for the first time, and through this and listening to my body I now lead a normal life without the worry that a migraine is just around the corner.
 Don’t get me wrong, I do still have the occasional one, but they are few and far between.
-The change was so impressive that I left banking and am now an acupuncturist with a first class BSc (Hons) degree and Licentiate (LicAc) in Acupuncture and Chinese Medicine.
+The change was so impressive that I left banking and am now an acupuncturist with a first class BSc (Hons) degree and Licentiate (LicAc) in Acupuncture.

 Whilst 20 years ago, there were no recommendations for my GP to recommend acupuncture, as a result of scientific evidence, the NICE guidelines now recommend that acupuncture should be considered as a treatment option for migraine sufferers as well as those who suffer with chronic tension headaches.